-1. Consume Information Voraciously
+1. Consume information voraciously

-You may have heard about Bill Gates’ biannual “Think Week” ritual?
-Every six months, he spends a week reading Microsoft employees’ papers about the company and the future of technology.
+You may have heard about Bill Gates’ biannual “Think Week” ritual.
+Twice a year, he would spend a week in a remote location and focus on reading Microsoft employees’ papers about the company and the future of technology.
 According to Fast Company, many of Microsoft’s most important innovations come from these Think Weeks.

 Generally, Mr. Gates advocates reading more than just internal documents; he even shares what books are on his reading list.

-2. Be Open to New Experiences
+2. Be open to new experiences

-3. Study and Talk with Other People
+3. Study and talk with other people

-The inspiration you receive may not be so dramatic, but the point is creativity does not thrive in a silo.
+The inspiration you receive may not be so dramatic, but the point is that creativity does not thrive in a silo.
 Someone else may have insights about your product/service or customer pain points that have not occurred to you.
 Or you may see people behave in a way that you can relate to your offering or use as a metaphor.

-4. Carry a Notebook
+4. Carry a notebook

 You’ll constantly get ideas from the people and world around you.
 Carry a notebook or keep a journal in which you can record your observations, epiphanies, etc. If you get your best ideas in the shower, they make bathtub markers and waterproof notebooks now.

-5. Reserve Mind Time
+5. Reserve “mind time”

-If you’re not sure at what time of day you hit your creative peak, try doing different types of tasks at different times of day to see what work.
+If you’re not sure at what time of day you hit your creative peak, try doing different types of tasks at different times to see what works.
 A general note from creativity experts: your creative peak time will usually differ from when you’re at your most focused/productive.
 That’s proven true for me; my writing seems more natural and personable when I’m unfocused and don’t care as much (that is, I’m less self-conscious).
 So, it makes for a great first draft that I can tidy up when my mind feels less scattered.

-In addition to figuring when your brain is best primed for creative work, figure out what will launch you into the creative flow.
-It could be a particular location or special environment, , meditation, doodling, listening to music, fiddling with a specific gadget, engaging in some ritual that puts you in the creative zone, like taking a walk or even showering.
+In addition to determining when your brain is best primed for creative work, figure out what will launch you into the creative flow.
+It could be a particular location or special environment, meditation, doodling, listening to music, fiddling with a specific gadget, engaging in some ritual that puts you in the creative zone, like taking a walk or even showering.

-9. Welcome Dumb Ideas
+9. Welcome dumb ideas

 It’s important not to censor yourself when you’re trying to get the ideas flowing.
 Accept that most of your ideas won’t be wonderful or even workable, and the ones that are workable and/or wonderful might not look that way at first glance.
 So, take the time to think through stupid ideas before you discard them.
 After all, some stupid ideas have made people a lot of money (think about the Pet Rock).

-Hopefully these tips will help you keep those creative juices flowing.
+Hopefully, these tips will help you keep those creative juices flowing.
 If they’re not doing the job, well, everyone’s different, and you may need something more radical like Richard Wagner, who took music composition direction from his dog, or Victor Hugo, who wrote in the nude.
 I’m not kidding.
-Or maybe you just need insight in how the creative process works.
+Or maybe you just need insight into how the creative process works.
 Here’s a video on the five classic stages of creativity so that you can devise your own ways to ignite your creative spark.